 - not available in sets

-The Best acrylic paint brushes for beginners
+The Best acrylic paint brushes SET for beginners

 Quick reminder: the best acrylic paint brushes for beginners are synthetic brushes of main shapes and sizes.
 Definitely pick some round, flat, and detail brushes to start your creative journey.
-You will need some small-sized brushes #1-3 for detailed work like round brushes, and sizes #6-12 to cover larger areas evenly.
+You will need some small-sized brushes #2-4 for detailed work like round brushes, and sizes #6-12 to cover larger areas evenly.

-The best acrylic paint brushes for beginners will come in sets.
-If you’re just starting, you don’t know yet techniques and how comfortable handles and sizes are.
 Grab an affordable but durable and performant brush set and figure out your painting style through some tutorials.
 Then, you’ll be ready for Premier League and you are free to buy brushes of specific sizes and shapes individually depending on your project.

 Mont Marte Art Paint Brushes Set of 15 is The best brush set for acrylic paint on canvas for beginners